kenosama/Puntopia/README.md

 </details> <br><br>

-### The API folder
+### The API Folder
->

 This folder contains the router and logic for authentication.
-[See documentation Here](https://next-auth.js.org/)
+[See documentation here](https://next-auth.js.org/)

->
+In the API folder, you'll find the router and logic for authentication using Next.js' API routes.
+The authentication logic is implemented using the NextAuth.js library, which simplifies the authentication process.
+You can refer to the documentation for more information on how to configure NextAuth.js for your project.

-In the **Pun** folder, we find the logic and router for the interaction with the Database.
-I used [Mongoose](https://mongoosejs.com/) to ease the operation (like Schema creation (table creation), and connections with DB).
+Within the **Pun** folder, you'll find the logic and router for interacting with the database.
+To facilitate this interaction, the project utilizes Mongoose, an Object Data Modeling (ODM) library for MongoDB.

->- first i imported the logic of connection from the utils folder
+- First, the connection logic is imported from the utils folder.
->- then i imported the Model of Pun, which contains the Schema for MongoDB.
+- Then, the Pun model is imported, which defines the schema for storing puns in MongoDB.
->- from there i make a function with the method needed wich contains a try/catch method to interact with the DB.
+- Inside the Pun folder, there is a function with the necessary methods to interact with the database.
+It follows a try-catch structure to handle any errors that may occur during the interaction.

->
 ### The Component Folder

-This folder contains the react component like Navbar, Form, Profile, Puncard, Feed and Providers i use/re-use along the app.
+The Component folder contains reusable React components such as Navbar, Form, Profile, Puncard, Feed, and Providers.
+These components are utilized throughout the application to create a consistent UI and provide necessary functionality.

->
-### The model Folder
+### The Model Folder

-Mongoose needs to have Schema to create the "table" on MongoDB, in this folder i created two models, one for the Puns and the other one for the User.
+The Model folder contains the Mongoose schemas for the application.
+In this case, there are two models: Pun and User.

-#### The Pun model
+#### The Pun Model

->In this schema, there is a field named creator that represents a reference to a User model.
-This indicates a one-to-many relationship between the Pun model and the User model.
+The Pun model schema includes a field named `creator` that represents a reference to a User model.
+This establishes a one-to-many relationship between the Pun model and the User model.

->
->Specifically, the creator field is of type Schema.Types.ObjectId and is referencing the "User" model using the ref property.
+The `creator` field is of type `Schema.Types.ObjectId` and uses the `ref` property to reference the "User" model.
 This means that each Pun document will have a reference to the corresponding User document as its creator.

->
->With this setup, multiple Pun documents can reference the same User document, creating a one-to-many relationship where one user can be associated with multiple puns.
+With this setup, multiple Pun documents can reference the same User document, creating a one-to-many relationship where one user can be associated with multiple puns.

->
->It's important to note that this code snippet only represents the schema definition and the association between the Pun and User models.
-The actual relationship between the models will be established when you create and save the documents using Mongoose.
+It's important to note that the code snippet only represents the schema definition and the association between the Pun and User models.
+The actual relationship between the models will be established when creating and saving the documents using Mongoose.

 <details>
 <summary>Click here to see the code</summary>